anapenedos/PhosQuest/README.md

 # Information for Developers

-## Setting up the Database
-Instructions for using the various python scripts to set up the DB here

 ## Software Specifications
 PhosphoQuest is developed in Python 3.6+ using Flask 1.0.2 for web functionality and runs on Windows, Linux and Mac OS.
 The database is running in sqlite3.
 The web interface can be viewed in any modern browser; however, we recommend the latest versions of Chrome, Firefox and Edge to ensure correct page rendering (minor differences are seen between browsers due to different handling of css).

-Webpage styles are based on Bootstrap CSS 4.2.1 with local tweaks, jqeury
+Webpage styles are based html5 with Bootstrap CSS 4.2.1 with local tweaks, jquery is used for tabs on results page.

+Database functionality uses Sqlite3 and python SqlAlchemy.

+Data analysis uses numpy, pandas, seaborn and statsmodels.
+Outplut plots are rendered using plotly and matplotlib, with WordCloud to provide visual representations.

+## Setting up the Database
+Instructions for using the various python scripts to set up the DB here

+## Setting up the PhosphoQuest Application

+All the packages required to run the PhosphoQuest web application are in the PhosphoQuest App folder.
+After installation of all the requirements and set-up of the database run the "Run.py" application `python run.py` from the outer folder level.
+This will initiate the Flask application and server, navigate to the webpage `127.0.0.1:5000/` to view the web application (run on local computer)

 ## Python Package requirements to run the PhosphoQuest Server.
 - Babel 2.6.0